NBISweden/workshop-python/ht19/project.md

    <details>
    <summary>Tip</summary>
    <section>
-   <p>Open the reference file.</p>
+   <p>Open the reference fasta file.</p>
    <p>In a loop, ignore the first line and append each line to a list, removing the trailing newline character.</p>
-   <p>Outside the loop, use the <code>join</code> function to concatenate the lines from the list.</p>
-   <p>Avoid concatenation inside the loop, as it is slow and wastes memory.</p>
+   <p>Outside the loop, use the <code>join</code> function to concatenate the lines from the list to get the reference sequence.
+Avoid concatenation inside the loop, as it is slow and wastes memory.</p>
-   <p>Extract the start and stop positions of the transcript like in task 2 to fetch its DNA sequence from the reference sequence, but think about where the index starts from.</p>
+   <p>Extract the start and stop positions of the longest transcript to fetch its DNA sequence from the reference sequence, but think about where the index starts from.</p>
    </section>
    </details>
    <details>